What Are The Problems Faced By Small Businesses?

 If profitability is about squeezing every cent out of a dollar, then productivity is getting the most from every minute.
 With every digital leap we take, we’re given new challenges to stay effective, focused and productive.
 But challenges represent opportunity – how we use apps, technology, software and digital technology to remove manual, time-consuming tasks and let us focus on creating value in the areas where we have most impact

-Another of the many small business challenges, attracting customers is tricky .
+Another of the many small business problems, attracting customers is tricky .
 Diversifying your client base is vital to growing a business, but it can be difficult, especially when the client in question pays well and on time.
 For many small businesses, having a client willing to pay on time for a product or service is a must.
 All of the risk is transferred from the larger company to you and your employees.
 This arrangement can work if your main client has a consistent need for your product or service.

 Regulation and laws